 The database tables tab shows you the information on your database without any option to clean, repair etc. The log tab displays information on plugins installed and the statistics bar displays charts on your database and logs.
 The system status tab displays information on your MySQL, WordPress and PHP installation.
 Some coding errors exist within the plugin but they don’t seem to interfere with the running of the plugin.

 LDW Clean (Free)

-LDW Clean is a basic cleaner with a clutter free dashboard.
+LDW Clean is a basic cleaner with a clutter-free dashboard.
 It will clean data and optimise tables.
-Simply select each check-box which you want to clean and press the clean database button at the bottom to remove them.
-It might not be as feature rich as some of the free alternatives but it’s very lightweight and simple to use.
+Select each checkbox that you want to clean and press the clean database button at the bottom to remove them.
+It might not be as feature-rich as some of the free alternatives but it’s very lightweight and simple to use.

 Other Worthy Cleaning Plugins

 Transients, cached data, can remain in the database long after they have expired.
 With Transient manager, you can see a display of all your current transients where you can view, edit or delete them individually or by using one of the buttons at the top of the dashboard you can delete all expired transients or delete all those with an expiration (that haven’t expired yet).